twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

   # available in the Twilio runtim via `process.env`
   environmentVars:
     MY_MESSAGE: 'THIS IS cool stuff'
-    MY_OTHER_MESSAGE: 'THIS IS cool good stuff'

-# Twilio runtime has to be defined here
+# Twilio runtime has to be added a plugin
 plugins:
   - twilio-runtime

 functions:
   # Function name
   hello-world:
-    # Path to the JS handler function in the project
+    # Path to the JS handler function in the project (without file extension '.js')
     handler: functions/hello-world
     # URL path of the function after deployment
     path: /hello-world-path